Carlos Marichal

-Carlos Marichal (born 1948) is a Mexican economic historian who currently works at El Colegio de México, where he has taught since 1989.
+Carlos Marichal is a Mexican economic historian who currently works at El Colegio de México, where he has taught since 1989.
 He has done research and published widely on the economic and financial history of Latin America.

 Life and career

 He received his Ph.D. in history from Harvard University (1977) and has been visiting professor at Stanford University (1998-1999), Universidad Carlos III de Madrid (1996), École des hautes études en sciences sociales (1994), Universidad Autónoma de Barcelona (1990, 1993 and 2009) and Universidad Complutense de Madrid (1987).

 His best known work is the book A Century of Debt Crises in Latin America: From Independence to the Great Depression, 1820-1930 (Princeton University Press, 1989).
 Barry Eichengreen wrote about Marichal's book as follows: